citp/privacy-policy-historical/i/in/ind/indiemerchstore.com.md

 Our postal address is:
 INDIEMERCHSTORE
-1300 W 78TH ST
+3135 CHESTER AVE
-CLEVELAND OH 44102-1916
+CLEVELAND OH 44114-4616

-We can be reached via email at [info@indiemerchstore.com](mailto:info@indiemerchstore.com "Email Us") or you can reach us by telephone at +1 (216) 472-1650 ext 242
+We can be reached via email at [info@indiemerchstore.com](mailto:info@indiemerchstore.com "Email Us") or you can reach us by telephone at +1 (216) 357-2769

 For each visitor to our Web page, our Web server automatically recognizes the consumer's domain name.